unrealapex/dotfiles/README.md

 this rice isn't intended for use by others, however, you're welcome to if you wish. the information below might be of use to you.

-my builds of dwm, dmenu, slock, etc.. are stored in separate git repositories. make is configured to build them.
+my builds of dwm, dmenu, slock, etc... are stored in separate git repositories. make is configured to build them.

 dotfiles directories